Ring of Brodgar: World Heritage status

+Access

+Access at the Ring of Brodgar, especially to the inner ring, poses conservation issues.
+Site management has included periods of partial site closure, required to allow areas of footpath to recover.

 Cultural impact

 The Ring of Brodgar features in Kathleen Fidler's 1968 novel The Boy with the Bronze Axe; here, it is depicted in a midsummer ceremony in which a lamb is sacrificed.
 In Fidler's story, women are forbidden from entering the Ring, which is a male-only space.

 In Troika Games 2001 title Arcanum: Of Steamworks and Magick Obscura, the Ring of Brodgar appears in the town of Roseborough and is pivotal to the plot.